home-assistant/home-assistant.io/source/_integrations/tasmota.markdown

 - MQTT server and the [MQTT integration](/integrations/mqtt/) set up in Home Assistant.
 - Tasmota devices flashed with 8.5.1 or later
-- Tasmota devices configured for native discovery (SetOption19 0)
+- Tasmota devices configured for native discovery (`SetOption19 0`)

+## Limitations

+- Only relays are supported.
+Relays will be added as Home Assistant switch entities.

 ## Configuration